arnab132/Prims-Algorithm-Graph/README.md

 Time Complexity of the above program is O(V^2).
 If the input graph is represented using adjacency list, then the time complexity of Prim’s algorithm can be reduced to O(E log V) with the help of binary heap.

+Hit the Star button if you like and keep supporting.